 How Do I Know If ADD Medication is Right For Me?

 The non-medication route of counseling or therapy should always be the first step in treating adult ADD.
-However, if you have already been diagnosed with the condition and have been attending therapy or counseling for a number of months and your condition has not significantly improved, your doctor may decide to add medication to your treatment plan.
+However, if you have already been diagnosed with the condition and have been attending therapy or counseling for several months and your condition has not significantly improved, your doctor may decide to add medication to your treatment plan.

 Those individuals suffering from adult ADD who also have a history of drug abuse or addiction may not be good candidates for medical treatments.
 Many drugs used to treat adult ADD, especially those in the stimulant category, can be addictive and should not be used for those who have a history of addiction.